 “Yes, he said.”

 “Well, with a lot of Alzheimer’s patients, upheaval like this can throw them a bit.
-She’s had a good week so far, but I wouldn’t be surprised that if after the chaos of today, she goes downhill.
+She’s had a good week so far, but I wouldn’t be surprised if, after the chaos of today, she goes downhill.
 You might need to repeat yourself a lot.
 Or she might get confused or upset as to who you are or why she’s here.”

 Jennifer looked past me, to where Liam stood in the kitchen.
 “Okay,” she said, slowly.